Co-operating with other players to beat a board game can be tough. You and the other players need to work together to win.

 Players are given roles at the beginning of the game.
 Some players will be werewolves and some will be villagers of various types.

-Every night the werewolves kill off villagers.
-It’s up to the players to figure out who the werewolves are and eliminate them from the game before they kill all the villagers.
+Every night the werewolves bite villagers.
+It’s up to the players to figure out who the werewolves are and eliminate them from the game before they bite all the villagers!

 A Fake Artist Goes to New York

 In this game, one person writes a word on several boards and puts an ‘X’ on another board.
 They randomly hand out the boards to the players.
-Without any discussion, the players then take it in turns to add a line to a drawing to create a picture.
+Without any discussion, the players then take turns adding a line to a drawing to create a picture.

 But one player doesn’t know what they’re supposed to draw!
 Their card says ‘X’.
 This player has to draw a line making it look like they know what is being drawn so people don’t suspect them of being the fake artist.
 However, the other players don’t make it easy for them.

 If the fake artist guesses what the drawing is at the end of the game, they have won.
 So, the players need to draw lines that show the other players they are not the fake artist, but without being so obvious with what they are drawing that the fake artist guesses correctly!